 My greatest worry is of you, mother dear.
 I have not heard from anyone yet, so I have no way of knowing if you are o.k.
 I hope to get some word soon.”

-In October 1944, he was sent Keelung, Taiwan, and boarded the Oryoku Maru which sailed on October 24 for Moji, Japan and arrived on October 27.
+In October 1944, he was sent to Keelung, Taiwan, and boarded the Oryoku Maru which sailed on October 24th for Moji, Japan, and arrived on October 27th.
 It is not known where he was held in Japan, but it is known there was a POW in Moji.
-On November 11, he returned to the docks and boarded the Fukuji Maru which carried 354 POWs to Pusan, Korea, where the POWs boarded a train and took a two day trip to Hoten Camp, Mukden, Manchuria.
+On November 11th, he returned to the docks and boarded the Fukuji Maru which carried 354 POWs to Pusan, Korea, where the POWs boarded a train and took a two-day trip to Hoten Camp, Mukden, Manchuria.
 His mother learned he had been transferred to Mukden in February 1945.
+When he arrived at the camp he was issued a new POW number, 1847.

 The latrines were located in three separate one-story buildings each connected at one end of the building to each barracks.
 To relieve themselves, the POWs used straddle-type holes in the floor.
 The Japanese had set up a latrine detail that was supposed to empty them twice a week, but they failed to enforce the rule so the latrines were unsanitary and very dirty.
 The building also contained washrooms with running cold water and concrete sinks.
 The latrines were separate from the barracks and contained approximately twenty stalls and two urinal troughs.
 In each stall, there was a twenty-four by six-inch slit in the floor headed by a splashboard.
 There was also a canteen where POWs could purchase cigarettes.
 Later they could also purchase combs, soybean jelly candy, and hair cream.